Variational Linearized Laplace Approximation for Bayesian Deep Learning: Introduction

 Here, we broaden LLA's usage for DNNs to cases with a substantial number of parameters and training instances.
 We reinterpret the LLA predictive distribution as that of a Gaussian Process (GP) \citep{khan2019approximate}, and use a sparse variational GP based on inducing points to approximate it \citep{titsias2009variational}.
 Standard sparse GPs often alter the predictive mean and hence may deteriorate the accuracy of the pre-trained DNN, which is assumed to have minimal generalization error.
 To avoid this, we use a dual representation of the GP in the Reproducing Kernel Hilbert Space (RKHS).
 This enables the sparse approximation to be used only in the computation of the predictive variances of the GP.
 The result is a sparse GP approximation where the predictive mean coincides with the predictions of the pre-trained DNN, without introducing additional prediction error.

 We call our method Variational LLA (VaLLA) and conduct a series of regression and classification experiments to compare its performance and computational cost with that of related methods from the literature.
 Our comparisons include (i) a method that uses Kronecker and diagonal approximations of the GGN matrix, (ii) a method that uses a Nystr\"om approximation of that matrix (ELLA) \citep{deng2022accelerated}, and (iii) a method that relies on generating samples from LLA's posterior distribution using the sample-then-optimize principle \citep{antoran2023sampling}.
-VaLLA's performance is comparable or better than that of these other methods and is obtained at a smaller cost.
+VaLLA's performance is comparable to or better than that of these other methods and is obtained at a smaller cost.
 Specifically, VaLLA adopts mini-batch training, resulting in sub-linear cost w.r.t. the training set size.
 Furthermore, VaLLA often generates predictive distributions that closely resemble those of LLA.
 Figure~\ref{fig:intro} shows this in a simple 1-D toy regression problem.
+A Mixture of Experts approach (MoE LLA) based on dividing the input space into different regions \citep{lee2022trust} using \(200\) clusters is also included in the figure for comparison.
+This method is further discussed in Section \ref{sec:related_work}.